pyconau/2020-website/data/News/2020-09-04-conference-time.md

 Purchased a ticket and need to know how to join us?
 Check your order for the "Join online event" link.
 This will take you to our event hosted on Venueless.

+Following our opening address, our [shirts](/shirt) are now available.

 The conference schedule is slightly shorter this year running over three days instead of five.
 Like you, we’re also spending a lot of time in front of screens at home and we’ve been extremely mindful to ensure there are scheduled breaks and some time to spend offline as well.

 On **Friday 4 September**, our 5 specialist tracks will stream in 4 virtual rooms.
 There are 39 sessions for you to choose from on Friday, or pick a single track and stay tuned all day.
 [Check out the schedule for Friday](/program/fri/)